 - Let children brush on their own to learn the habit of brushing, but you should do the real brushing for them.

 - Take your child to a dentist every 6 months.
-Let the dentist know if your child thumb sucks or breathes through the mouth.
+Let the dentist know if your child is a thumb sucker or breathes through the mouth.

 - Teach your child how to play safe and what to do if a tooth is broken or knocked out.
 If you act quickly, you can often save the tooth.